mikeizbicki/twitter_coronavirus/README.md

 I have already done the partition step for you (by splitting up the tweets into one file per day).
 You will have to do the map and reduce steps.

-**Runtime:**
+**MapReduce Runtime:**

+Let $n$ be the size of the dataset and $p$ be the number of processors used to do the computation.
-The simplest and most common scenario is that the map procedure takes time O(n) and the reduce procedure takes time O(1).
+The simplest and most common scenario is that the map procedure takes time $O(n)$ and the reduce procedure takes time $O(1)$.
-If you have p<<n processors, then the overall runtime will be O(n/p).
+(These will be the runtimes of our map/reduce procedures.)
+In this case, the overall runtime is $O(n/p + \log p)$.
+In the typical case when $p$ is much smaller than $n$, then the runtime simplifies to $O(n/p)$.
 This means that:
 1. doubling the amount of data will cause the analysis to take twice as long;
 1. doubling the number of processors will cause the analysis to take half as long;
 1. if you want to add more data and keep the processing time the same, then you need to add a proportional number of processors.

-> **ASIDE:**
-> More complex runtimes are possible.
+More complex runtimes are possible.
-> Merge sort over MapReduce is the classic example.
+Merge sort over MapReduce is the classic example.
-> Here, mapping is equivalent to sorting and so takes time O(n log n),
-> and reducing is a call to the `_reduce` function that takes time O(n).
+Here, mapping is equivalent to sorting and so takes time $O(n \log n)$, and reducing is a call to the `_merge` function that takes time $O(n)$.
-> But they are both rare in practice and require careful math to describe,
-> so we will ignore them.
+But they are both rare in practice and require careful math to describe, so we will ignore them.
-> In the merge sort example, it requires p=n processors just to reduce the runtime down to O(n)...
-> that's a lot of additional computing power for very little gain,
-> and so is impractical.
+In the merge sort example, it requires $p=n$ processors just to reduce the runtime down to $O(n)$... that's a lot of additional computing power for very little gain, and so is impractical.

+It is currently not known which algorithms can be parallelized with MapReduce and which algorithms cannot be parallelized this way.
+Most computer scientists believe there are some algorithms which cannot be parallelized, but we don't yet have a proof that this is the case.

 ## Background Tasks